by Toni Rose Tablante, American Littoral Society Habitat Restoration Technician

 A series of intertidal reefs were created at five of the restored beaches – Dyers Cove, Thompsons, Moores, Cooks, and Reeds Beaches.
 Monitoring components implemented to test the effectiveness of the reefs include wave attenuation to monitor wave energy, three dimensional scans of the shoreline provided by the Stockton Coastal Research Center to observe littoral drift and determine sand accretion, and biological assessments to determine fish use and habitat for benthic invertebrates.

-The southern end of Reeds Beach, located in Middle Township, Cape May County, New Jersey was restored in 2013 and 2014, with intertidal reef construction in 2015.
+The southern end of Reeds Beach, located in Middle Township, Cape May County, NJ was restored in 2013 and 2014, with intertidal reef construction in 2015.

-Cooks Beach, located in Middle Township, Cape May County, New Jersey was restored in 2015, 2016, 2018, and 2019 with multiple sand placements.
+Cooks Beach, located in Middle Township, Cape May County, NJ was restored in 2015 and received several follow up sand placements.
 Intertidal reef construction took place in 2019 and was completed in 2020.

 The reef segments were created by stacking shell bags loaded with cured whelk shell.
 Cooks Beach has fifteen inshore and offshore reef blocks, while Reeds Beach has fifteen inshore and eight offshore reef blocks.

 High-density polyethylene netting is used for the bags containing the shells, but we are currently experimenting with alternative materials for future restoration projects.
-The reef design varies between each location due to the unique characteristics of each beach and nearby property owners.
+The reef design varies between each location due to the unique characteristics of each beach and nearby properties.

 As the Habitat Restoration Technician, it is one of my responsibilities to monitor our restoration projects post-construction.
 From August to November, I monitor the shell bag reefs for the diversity and abundance of benthic epifauna.